okohll/abdocs/content/docs/security-and-compliance/security-features/users/_index.md

 > The list of users can be exported to spreadsheet by clicking again on the 'users' box at the top right of the screen.

+Note that if you want to see a full audit trail of what each user has done (editing, searching, exporting etc.), then you can use the optional [enhanced audit trail]({{<relref "/docs/security-and-compliance/security-features/usage-monitoring/usage-reporting#enhanced-audit-trail">}}) feature (only available on certain plans).

 ## Removing users
 To remove a user, click one in the list (see above) to open the user editing panel.
 At the bottom, click the Remove button.